digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

 1. Clone repository

-    Clone this repo using the command below and the actual release tag you need instead of ``v1.0.0``.
+    Clone this repo using the command below and, optionally, the actual release tag you need instead of ``v1.0.0``.

     ..  code-block:: shell